Find Grad Schools

 5 Yearly Graduations

 University of Hawaii at Manoa comes in at #14 on our list of the most popular colleges offering master's degrees in chemical & physical oceanography.
 Each year, around 18,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,304 per year, while in-state graduate students, on average, pay $15,600 per year.
 During the most recent year for which we have data, 5 people received their master's degree in chemical & physical oceanography from UH Manoa.
-About 67% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 40% were women.

 #16